 Whatever your reason may be, if you want to uninstall apps from your Samsung TV, this tutorial is just for you.
 Before you proceed, however, please keep in mind:

 - You won’t be able to delete apps that come pre-installed on your Samsung Smart TV.
 The delete option for such apps like Netflix, Amazon Prime Video, etc. is greyed out or disabled by default.
 That’s to say, you’ll be able to delete only those apps that you installed from the Samsung App Store after getting the TV.
+I have found a hack to delete pre-installed apps but I am not sure that will work on all TV models and firmware versions.

 - Just in case you need the deleted apps sometime in the future, you can install them again whenever you want.